What is Microblading anyway?

 Please allow up to 2.5 hours for your first microblading appointment to be completed.
 Most of this time is spent allowing the numbing cream to take effect and talking about the specifics.
-After the procedure is done, you will then discuss aftercare instructions.
-Also, taking of some before and after pictures of your new look.
+After the procedure is done, you will then discuss aftercare instructions and take some before and after pictures of your new look.

-The Perfecting Session will be scheduled when you arrive for initial appointment.
+The Perfecting Session will be scheduled when you arrive for the initial appointment.
 We schedule perfecting sessions 4-8 weeks after your first session.
 The time between appointments gives the skin time to heal and lets the color settle into the skin.
 The second appointment will not take as long; plan on about two hours.
 The Microblading Specialists will see how your skin has retained the pigment and make any adjustments to color or shape as needed.
 They will also go over some strokes to ensure the best possible retention.
 To sum it up, really this appointment is exactly as described- it’s all about the perfecting of your new brows.

 How long does healing take?